linuxfoundation/lfx-resources/README.md

 # Welcome to LFX-resources
 Where our community of developers can learn more on all things LFX.
-Stay up to date with product releases, roadmaps, connectors, and more in this repository.
+Stay up to date with LFX:
+* product releases
+* roadmaps
+* connectors
+* and more

 ## Explore LFX
-Visit our documentation: https://docs.linuxfoundation.org/lfx/ Have a question, or any feedback?
+Visit our documentation: https://docs.linuxfoundation.org/lfx/

+Have a question, or any feedback?
 Check out our community forum: https://community.lfx.dev/